Political Consultant: Can Campaign Consultants Help My Campaign?

 • 4:00–4:30 P.M.
 Joe calls a client to check in to make sure she’s happy with a digital program running in several counties in North Carolina.
 He then returns a call from the head of a public health organization to chat about what to consider in forging ahead with a ballot measure.

 • 4:30–5:30 P.M.
-Joe meets with the vice president and a senior account manager to discuss an RFP the firm has received from a state house caucus.
+Joe meets with the vice president and a senior account manager to discuss an RFP the firm has received from an independent expenditure campaign.
 They talk about past programs that will be helpful in shaping a strategy for this potential work.
 They also pin down who from the office to consult on certain portions of the proposal to ensure they’re utilizing the entire staff’s knowledge.

 • 5:30–6:00 P.M.
 Joe catches up on email, looping other staff members into projects as needed.
 Staff members check in with Joe on the status of proposals that have gone out the door.